 - Normal range is: 260 – 1000 ng/dL

 - if < 500 ng/dL – low and may need attention

 - Test reliability – easier to measure high T than low T (but most people want to know if they have low T)

 - Lab imperfections – assay variability & different reference ranges from lab-to-lab; one reason why it’s highly recommended to use labs that are (1) CLIA certified labs, (2) test thousands to samples with well defined ranges, and (3) regularly compare their data with other labs across the country; all three conditions are met by our at-home testosterone test

-- Hormone flexes – highest in the morning (reason why men tend to get erection in the morning); if morning is low, very high chance of low T; sometimes it’s recommended to measure 3 or 4 samples from the same day at different times
+- Hormone flexes – highest in the morning (reason why men tend to get erection in the morning); if morning is low, very high chance of low T; sometimes the recommendation is to measure 3 or 4 samples from the same day at different times

 - Blood proteins – for blood tests, 98% of T is attached to protein & only about 2% is free T; 60-80% attached to SHBG and is biologically inactive, 20-40% is bound to a protein called albumin where it can become free & biologically active

 - The blood test results may have an impact from sudden stress—from the fear of needles